ZhukovAlexander/easy-lambda/README.md

-# λambdify - feel yourself like an AWS Lambda God
+# λambdify - because code is the only thing that matters
 [![PyPI version](https://badge.fury.io/py/lambdify.svg)](https://badge.fury.io/py/lambdify)

 **lambdify** is a tool that turns any python callable into an AWS Lambda function.
 Create, update and call your lambdas **directly from python**.